200526-rocp-omega/project-csieg150/Wishlist.md

 3. Making it so non-employee users can only create Pending accounts
 4. Added more exceptions with more specific explanations what went wrong
 5. Adding the 'View' part
+6. Adding the 'Strech Goals' from the README